weijiexi/UI-UX-Design/GraphicDesign/Composition/Readme.md

 elements—type and images—in relation to one another and to the format, created with the intention to visually commu- nicate, to be compelling, and to be expressive.
-- Composing is about how all the parts of your design work together—the visual organization of type and images in a graphic spatial arrangement.
+- Composing is about how all the parts of your design work together — ```the visual organization of type and images in a graphic spatial arrangement.```